Healthy Human Food for Dogs

 Remember, dogs can’t digest raw cellulose, which makes up most plant food, so don’t be surprised to see bits of bright orange carrot in your dog’s stool.
 It may startle you, but it’s harmless!

 Apples are another crunchy, healthy treat that most dogs love.
-Apples can be used in lots of dog-friendly recipes or served up in slices.
+One of many fruits that are good for dogs, apples can be used in lots of dog-friendly recipes or served up in slices.

 With both carrots and apples, if you have a very small dog, be careful about the size of the piece you offer him.
 It’s better to give him a large piece he can gnaw than a small piece that he might try to swallow without chewing.